Jimmy Neutron: Boy Genius: Plot

-After braving a meteor shower and camping on an asteroid, Jimmy and company eventually reach Yolkus and find the parents with mind control devices attached to their heads.
-When Jimmy tries to get the mind-control helmet off of his father, Goobot captures them and reveals that Jimmy had led the Yolkians directly to Earth to take their parents, whom they intend to sacrifice to their god Poultra.
-Jimmy is separated from Goddard by Goobot's bumbling assistant, Ooblar, and is locked in a dungeon with the other children, who blame Jimmy for their predicament.
-Taking pity on Jimmy, Cindy confesses she and the other children need him and encourages Jimmy to fix things by helping them escape.
+After braving a meteor shower and camping on an asteroid, Jimmy and the others eventually reach Yolkus and find the parents with mind control devices attached to their heads.
+When Jimmy tries to get the mind-control helmet off of his father, Goobot and Ooblar capture them and reveal that Jimmy had led the Yolkians directly to Earth to take their parents, whom they intend to sacrifice to their god Poultra.
+Goobot orders the children, Jimmy included, locked in a dungeon while having Ooblar take Goddard to the lab and have him destroyed.
+As the other children blame Jimmy for their predicament, Cindy, taking pity on Jimmy, confesses she and the other children need him and encourages Jimmy to fix things by helping them escape.
 Using a cellphone owned by Cindy's friend, Libby Folfax, Jimmy contacts Goddard, who escapes from Ooblar and frees the children.

-Jimmy and company reach the Yolkians' Colosseum where a giant egg is hatched, releasing Poultra, a gigantic three-eyed alien chicken.
+Jimmy and company reach the Yolkians' Colosseum, where a giant egg hatches and releases Poultra, a gigantic three-eyed alien chicken.
 As Goobot arranges the parents to be eaten using a mind control remote, Jimmy rallies the children to storm the colosseum and battle the guards while Sheen retrieves an escape vessel, which knocks Poultra on the head upon his return.
 Jimmy steals the remote from Goobot and the children escape Yolkus with the parents.
 Goobot arranges a fleet to pursue them, which is all destroyed when the children fly their ship around the surface of the Sun, save for Goobot's vessel.
 When Goobot and Ooblar mock Jimmy's short size, Jimmy charges at Goobot's ship with Goddard in a flying bike form and uses his shrink ray to enlarge himself into the size of a planet.
 He then blows Goobot's vessel away into an asteroid, destroying it.
 Goobot survives and vows revenge.
 On the return trip to Earth, Jimmy reconciles with his parents, admitting that despite his intelligence, he still depends on them.

 Meanwhile, the still-shrunken Miss Fowl is seen riding on an apple worm, named Mr. Wiggles, on her way to the cafeteria in the elementary school hall.